sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 <span class="virtual-br"></span>

-> NOTE: On a macOS machine with an Apple M1 chip, you’ll need to add an extra ` --platform linux/amd64 ` argument to your Docker command so that the platform does not interfere with the installation and running of Sourcegraph.
+> NOTE: On Mac computers with Apple silicon, you’ll need to add an extra `--platform linux/amd64` argument to your Docker command for correctly running and installing Sourcegraph.

 <span class="virtual-br"></span>